Jovinjo/made-rep/README.md

 ## Steps to run pipeline

-This pipeline will run the programmed ETL and save the required data sources for the analysis/study in `\data``\data` directory.
+This pipeline will run the programmed ETL and save the required data sources for the analysis/study in `\data` directory.
 There should be 4 datasets ***demand.csv, emission.csv, generation.csv, and world_gdp.csv***

 - [ ] Clone the project using SSH
 ```